A relation between Dieudonne displays and crystalline Dieudonne theory: From -divisible groups to Dieudonn e displays

-Assume again that $p=2$.
-Let $(R'\to R,\delta)$ be a divided power extension of admissible rings which is compatible with the canonical divided powers of $p$.
-The ring $\WW^+(R'/R)$ is $p$-adic, and its ideal $\II^+_{R'/R}$ carries natural divided powers compatible with the canonical divided powers of $p$.
-The proof of Proposition \ref{Pr-bt2disp-pd} with $\WW^+$ instead of $\WW$ shows the following.
+Let $(R'\to R,\delta)$ be a divided power extension of admissible rings with $p=2$ which is compatible with the canonical divided powers of $2$.
+The ring $\WW^+(R'/R)$ is $2$-adically complete, and its ideal $\II^+_{R'/R}$ carries natural divided powers compatible with the canonical divided powers of $2$.
+The proof of Theorem \ref{Th-bt2disp-pd} with $\WW^+$ in place of $\WW$ gives the following.

-\begin{Prop} For each divided power extension of admissible rings $(R'\to R,\delta)$ with $p=2$ such that $\delta$ is compatible with the canonical divided powers of $p$ there is a unique functor
+\begin{Prop} For each divided power extension of admissible rings $(R'\to R,\delta)$ with $p=2$ such that $\delta$ is compatible with the canonical divided powers of\/ $2$ there is a unique functor

 which is functorial in the triple $(R'\to R,\delta)$ such that the filtered $F$-$V$-module over $\DDD^+_{R'/R}$ associated to $\Phi^+_{R'/R}(G)$ is given by Construction \ref{Const-fil-mod}.

 \end{Prop}